 (5) Disclaimer - Last, but most important, don't forget your "Authorized and Paid for…" or whatever the exact wording and size and position is as dictated by your local and/or state election boards.
 It is the candidate's responsibility to find out the regulations and make this known to the printer.

-Today in the "flat world" your sign printer does not need to be next door, but can be just as close as your cell phone, fax or laptop.
+Today in the "flat world" your sign printer does not need to be next door, but can be just as close as your Smartphone, laptop or desktop console.
 With computer technology, successful designs are not just for the deep pocket candidates.
-Try on styles that suit your image - then run to Win!
+Try on sign design styles that suit your image - then run to Win!